 - Continue gluing the grass around the foam circle.
 Alternate the shades of green until the wreath is complete.

-We found our metallic paper from Paper-Papers.
-It’s a good idea to use multiple shades of green paper to add even more dimension to your wreath – we used both Fairway and Botanic.
-Our design yields 2 grass pieces per 8.5×11 sheet of paper, and we cut around 50 sheets to fill this 14″ wreath.
-For tissue paper, shop Lia Griffith!
+It’s a good idea to use multiple shades of green paper to add even more dimension to your wreath.
+We initially used both Fairway and Botanic from PaperPapers, but Botanic has since been discontinued.
+A good replacement for that shade is color #2 from our frosted paper Conifer pack.
+Our design yields two grass pieces per 8.5×11 sheet of paper, and we cut around 50 sheets to fill this 14″ wreath.

 Craft With Us!

-Follow us on Instagram, Facebook and Twitter, and become a member today!
-Send us your questions, comments and concerns – we want to hear from you!
-And don’t forget to use #DIYDreamingWithLia when sharing photos of your projects!
-Enjoy ~Lia & Team
+Follow us on Instagram, Facebook, and Pinterest, and become a member today!
+Send us your questions, comments, and feedback — we want to hear from you!
+And don’t forget to use #MadeWithLia when sharing photos of your projects!
+Enjoy ~Lia & team